 JAX® Mice & Services Response to COVID-19

 Our top priority at The Jackson Laboratory is ensuring the health and well-being of our community and mice.
 We have enacted our emergency response protocols to ensure continued, uninterrupted access to JAX Mice and Services for the global scientific community and mice under our care.
+Additionally, as part of our routine health monitoring, mice will be regularly tested for SARS-CoV-2 prior to shipment.

 Safety of the JAX Employees and Community